Ken Burns

 Curious About Joining the Board?

-If you are passionate about promoting the Arts in our community and would like to learn what is involved in being a SSAC Board Director, please contact SSAC President Jennifer Gilbert at j.gilbert@southsimcoeartscouncil.com.
+If you are passionate about promoting the Arts in our community and would like to learn what is involved in being a SSAC Board Director, please contact SSAC President Ken Burns at k.burns@southsimcoeartscouncil.com.